pyropy/pyropy/README.md

 ### Hi there 👋

-I'm Srdjan Stankovic - a Python developer currently based in ~~Banja Luka~~ Derventa.
+I'm Srdjan Stankovic - a Python developer.

 👑 I’m currently working as a Python Developer at [Ministry of Programming](https://mop.ba/) a FT1000 Company based in Sarajevo.